alexholcombe/PSYC3013/README.md

 * Wolfe et al. *Sensation and Perception* textbook chapters 1 and 2.

 * Stiefel, K., & Holcombe, A. O. (2014).
 EYES, CAMERA,  ACTION!
 Scientific American Mind, (May/June), 52–58.
 On [unit of study e-reserve](http://opac.library.usyd.edu.au/search/r?SEARCH=PSYC3013).
-Explains certain aspects of the retina by comparing it to digital cameras.
+Explains certain aspects of the retina by comparing the retina to digital cameras.

 ## Lecture 9: Signal Detection Theory